Basin School District Supplemental Levy Facts 2023-24 and 2024-25

 How is funding preschool going to help students perform better or be more successful?

-The district has been tracking students who have gone through the preschool program and to date the students who attended preschool have a 100% graduation rate and a higher Go On rate than the state average. https://idahonews.com/news/project-idaho/project-idaho-idaho-city-school-aims-to-make-preschool-more-accessible
+The district has been tracking students who have gone through the preschool program and to date the students who attended preschool have a 98% graduation rate (100% with one GED) and a higher Go On rate than the state average. https://idahonews.com/news/project-idaho/project-idaho-idaho-city-school-aims-to-make-preschool-more-accessible

 Is the Preschool line item new?
 When did the taxpayers as a whole start paying for what parents have previously paid for?